Is Social Media Killing Democracy?

 Platforms like Twitter and Facebook now provide a structure for our political lives.
 We’ve always relied on many kinds of sources for our political news and information.
-Family, friends, news organizations, charismatic politicians certainly predate the internet.
-But whereas those are sources of information, social media now provides the structure for political conversation.
-And the problem is that these technologies permit too much fake news, encourage our herding instincts, and aren’t expected to provide public goods.
+Family, friends, news organisations, charismatic politicians certainly predate the internet.
+But whereas those are sources of information, social media now provides the structure for political conversation, and the problem is that these technologies permit too much fake news, encourage our herding instincts, and aren’t expected to provide public goods.

 This is not a technological problem.
-We are social beings and so we will naturally look for ways to socialize, and we will use technology to socialize each other.
+We are social beings and so we will naturally look for ways to socialise, and we will use technology to socialise each other.
 But technology could be part of the solution.
 A not-so-radical redesign might occasionally expose us to new sources of information, or warn us when our own social networks are getting too bounded.

 The third problem is that technology companies, including Facebook and Twitter, have been given a “moral pass” on the obligations we hold journalists and civil society groups to.

 In most democracies, the public policy and exit polling systems have been broken for a decade.
 Many social scientists now find that big data, especially network data, does a better job of revealing public preferences than traditional random digit dial systems.
 So Facebook actually got a moral pass twice this year.
 Their data on public opinion would have certainly informed the Brexit debate, and their data on voter preferences would certainly have informed public conversation during the US election.